Share on twitter

 Editions: 150 signed, 500 unsigned

-Napalm is probably one of the most poignant and striking print that Banksy created, cementing his position as one of the pioneering political contemporary artists.
+The work does not accuse directly; instead, it implicates.
+It asks how such images can coexist, and what it means for a society to move so fluidly between them.
+The discomfort it produces is not incidental: it is the work’s central function.
 This artwork is a striking statement against the military-industrialist complex linking warfare with capitalism that Banksy is criticizing all along his oeuvre.
 More widely, this work also encapsulates a critique of the sometimes disastrous impact of colonialism, and occupation.
 Banksy reinvents the Pulitzer Prize-winning image of this 9-year-old girl, fleeing a napalm blast naked in fear.
 By wittingly adding alongside two icons of American consumer culture, Mickey Mouse and Ronald McDonald, the artist creates a sickening juxtaposition with the image of Kim screaming in pain from the napalm burns.
 Napalm comments not just on the horrors of the Vietnam war, but of the then recent US-led invasion of Iraq in 2003.
 The comparison of one of the most provocative and horrifying photographs of war with two symbols of American culture highlights the commodification of war.

 The Terror of War, Photograph by Nick Ut, Vietnam War, 1972